SpikeInterface/spikely/docs/source/overview.rst

     * *Pre-Processors* - Pre-Processors transform data sourced into the pipeline by the Extractor before it is sent to the Sorter.
       Pre-processors are optional.
-Spikely supports multiple Pre-Preprocessors per pipeline betwween the Extractor and the Sorter.
+Spikely supports multiple Pre-Preprocessors per pipeline between the Extractor and the Sorter.

     * *Sorters* - Spike sorting is a big part of SpikeInterface, and spikely's Sorters correspond closely to spike sorters in SpikeInterface.
 Spikely